moveit/moveit2_tutorials/doc/tutorials/getting_started/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following will install from Debian any package dependencies not already in your workspace.
 This is the step that will install MoveIt and all of its dependencies: ::

-  apt update && rosdep install -r --from-paths . --ignore-src --rosdistro $ROS_DISTRO -y
+  sudo apt update && rosdep install -r --from-paths . --ignore-src --rosdistro $ROS_DISTRO -y

 The next command will configure your Colcon workspace: ::